dev-nayandas/frontend-tutorial/README.md

 //30.
 Then we can send necessary info to hotel details components
 //31.
 Tailwind class whitespace-pre-wrap used to proper line break in paragraph
 //32.
 Show the first item  in a layout then other elements in other layout
+//33.
+We can implement search like bellow.
+First change Search Component the pass necessary props to search component
+//34.
+We have to implement search in a way that a booking hotel can't be booked in between date of check in and check out
+//35.
+For that we have to pass the necessary props to the hotel list component, then modify  the hotel list component, the query function allHotels and write a utility function to check is in between.
+//36.
+Then if a hotel is booked then we have to say sold out. that why we need to add this at  HotelSummaryInfo component and disabled the button
+//37.
+When need the search parameter value in details page too, that's why wee need to modify few component.
+//38.
+First of all we need to send necessary props to Hotel card
+//39.
+Then we need to receive as props and again send to HotelSummaryInfo component
+//40.
+Then we need to receive the props at HotelSummaryInfo and make params and use it for url
+//41.
+Then we can get the url value at hotel details page and send them to query function
+//42.
+Then we need to modify getHotelById function
 ```
 - [Steps Overview](https://prnt.sc/DMBWo1iHVRdO)
 - [Models](https://github.com/Learn-with-Sumit/rnext/tree/11.project-2/stay-swift/models)